logandehning/Docker-Splunk/README.md

 ab45689d-69cd-41e7-8705-5350402cf7ac

 #### Question 204
-Question: What is the name of the S3 bucket that was made publicly accessible?
+What is the name of the S3 bucket that was made publicly accessible?

 Process: